nightscout/trio-docs/docs/configuration/settings/features/index.md

     - - -

-    Allow remote control and find the shared secret used in Loop Follow
+    Allow remote control and find the shared secret used in LoopFollow

 -   __[User Interface](user-interface.md)__